 Here we are dealing with the Push Notifications powered by in-app chat and messaging platforms to intimate information in real-time.
 It’s often compared to SMS which more or less does the same job.
 But comparing SMS and push notification is something like comparing apples to oranges.
-Push notification in in-app or a messaging application creates an impactful engagement, user retention and conversational route to stay in touch with the user.
+Push notification in in-app messaging application creates an impactful engagement, user retention and conversational route to stay in touch with the user.
 The main purpose of this article is to expose the queueing layer used between the XMPP server and the push services (FCM, and APNS) in MirrorFly infrastructure, which handles bulk notifications very efficiently.

 Enhanced Push Notification Delivery Across Platforms

 Push notifications are vital when it comes to real-time chat applications.
 What good is a chat application, when you don’t receive important messages in time, right?
 Implementing push notifications reliably on different platforms require special attention because otherwise, notifications can be delayed or even lost in some cases.

 We’ll see how MirrorFly delivers push notifications to clients in an efficient manner.
 What you might have already known, is that FCM will be used to deliver push to Android devices, and APNS for iOS devices.
 However, incorrect usage of those APIs might hinder the delivery of the notifications which will affect the user experience.